MUCollective/multiverse/README.md

 curve
 analysis](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1314&context=marketing_papers).

-`multiverse` attempts to make it easy to declare alternate analysis paths by declaring **analysis parameters** at different levels of
-analysis:
+In a `multiverse` analysis, alternate analysis paths can arise from having points in the analysis where an analyst has to make a decision of choosing between two or more reasonable steps.
+We refer to these decision points as **parameters**, and they could be:

   - **Data substitution parameters** offer to switch between different raw datasets, either collected or simulated.

-  - **Data processing parameters** offer to process the same raw data in different ways before it is analyzed.
+  - **Data processing parameters** offer to process the same raw data in different ways before it is analysed.

-  - **Modeling parameters** offer different ways of analyzing the same processed data
+  - **Modeling parameters** offer different ways of analysing the same processed data

   - **Presentation parameters** offer different ways of presenting analysis outcomes

-The `multiverse` documentation follows the tidyverse syntax
+The `multiverse` documentation predominantly follows the tidyverse syntax

 ## Installation